cancerit/hairpin2/internal_doc.md

 procedural:
   -r CRAM_REFERENCE, --cram-reference CRAM_REFERENCE
                         path to FASTA format CRAM reference, overrides $REF_PATH and UR tags - ignored if --format is not CRAM
-  -m VCF:BAM [VCF:BAM ...], --name-mapping VCF:BAM [VCF:BAM ...]
+  -m VCF:aln [VCF:aln ...], --name-mapping VCF:aln [VCF:aln ...]
-                        map VCF sample names to BAM SM tags; useful if they differ -ji INPUT_JSON, --input-json INPUT_JSON
+                        map VCF sample names to alignment SM tags; useful if they differ -ji INPUT_JSON, --input-json INPUT_JSON
-                        path to JSON of input parameters; overridden by arguments provided on command line -jo OUTPUT_JSON, --output-json OUTPUT_JSON
+                        path to JSON of input parameters, from which extended arguments will be loaded - overridden by arguments provided on command line
+  -jo OUTPUT_JSON, --output-json OUTPUT_JSON
                         log input arguments to JSON
 ```